 Senegal has a relatively low rate of HIV infection among the general population of 0.5%, but it is much higher among marginalised and criminalised communities.
 The HIV prevalence rate among men who have sex with men (MSM) was 41.9% in 2015, and the latest figures among sex workers were recorded at 18.5% in 2013.
 Over half of people living with HIV in Senegal are women.

-We have been working with Alliance Nationale Contre le SIDA (ANCS) to tackle this.
+We have been working with Alliance Nationale des Communautés pour la santé (ANCS) to tackle this.
 ANCS's work focuses on preventing HIV among marginalised groups.
-Through a Global Fund http://www.theglobalfund.org/en/ project, ANCS are aiming to reach thousands of sex workers, men who have sex with men, young people and women with testing, antiretroviral treatment and prevention of mother to child transmission of HIV in Senegal.
+Through a Global Fund project, ANCS reached thousands of sex workers, MSM, young people and women with testing, antiretroviral treatment and prevention of mother-to-child transmission of HIV in Senegal.